-Michelle Elvy is a writer and editor originally from the Chesapeake Bay, now based in Dunedin, New Zealand.
+Michelle Elvy is a writer and editor originally from the Chesapeake Bay, now based in Ōtepoti Dunedin, Aotearoa New Zealand.
 She works with novelists, short story writers, memoirists, essayists and poets to help them find their voice and hone their words.

 She is Assistant Editor for the international Best Small Fictions series and has been Reviews Editor for takahē (2018-2020) and Landfall (2020-2022).
 She is also founder of Flash Frontier: An Adventure in Short Fiction and National Flash Fiction Day NZ.
 She has co-edited numerous anthologies, including the forthcoming A Kind of Shelter: Whakaruru-taha (with Witi Ihimaera, Massey University Press, 2023).
-Other anthologies include Bonsai: Best small stories from Aotearoa New Zealand and this year she is co-editing Ko Aotearoa Tātou | We Are New Zealand, with Paula Morris and James Norcliffe, Otago University Press 2020), Breach of All Size: Small stories on Ulysses, love and Venice (with Marco Sonzogni, The Cuba Press 2022) and A Cluster of Lights: 52 writers around the world (with John Wentworth Chapin, Pure Slush 2023).She has guest edited at SmokeLong Quarterly and has judged writing competitions for South Island Writers’ Association, Whangarei Poetry Walk, Reflex Fiction, Bath Flash Fiction Award and more.
+Other anthologies include Bonsai: Best small stories from Aotearoa New Zealand (with James Norcliffe and Frankie McMillan, Canterbury University Press 2018), Ko Aotearoa Tātou | We Are New Zealand (with Paula Morris and James Norcliffe, Otago University Press 2020), Breach of All Size: Small stories on Ulysses, love and Venice (with Marco Sonzogni, The Cuba Press 2022) and A Cluster of Lights: 52 writers around the world (with John Wentworth Chapin, Pure Slush 2023).She has guest edited at SmokeLong Quarterly and has judged writing competitions for South Island Writers’ Association, Whangārei Poetry Walk, Reflex Fiction, Retreat West, Bath Flash Fiction Award and more.
 In 2021 and 2022, she judged the Bath Novella-In-Flash Award.

 Michelle’s poetry, fiction, travel writing, creative nonfiction and reviews have been widely published and anthologised.
 Her book, the everrumble (Ad Hoc Fiction 2019) – a small novel in small forms – was published in 2019.
-The book was long-listed in The Guardian‘s Not-The-Booker Prize and has been met with critical acclaim.
-More about her editing, teaching and writing at michelleelvy.com
+The book was long-listed in The Guardian‘s Not-The-Booker Prize and.
+Her hybrid collection, the other side of better, was released in 2021, also to critical acclaim.